cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-role.md

 ## Description

-`ALTER ROLE` changes the attributes of a Greenplum Database role.
+`ALTER ROLE` changes the attributes of a Cloudberry Database role.
 There are several variants of this command.

 **WITH option**
 :   Changes many of the role attributes that can be specified in [CREATE ROLE](/docs/sql-statements/sql-statement-create-role.md).
 (All of the possible attributes are covered, execept that there are no options for adding or removing memberships; use [GRANT](/docs/sql-statements/sql-statement-grant.md) and [REVOKE](/docs/sql-statements/sql-statement-revoke.md) for that.)
 Attributes not mentioned in the command retain their previous settings.
 Database superusers can change any of these settings for any role.
 Roles having `CREATEROLE` privilege can change any of these settings except `SUPERUSER`, `REPLICATION`, and `BYPASSRLS`, but only for non-superuser and non-replication roles.
 Ordinary roles can only change their own password.